-There are currently various areas of maxillofacial surgery that uses patient-specific implants including -
+There are currently various areas of maxillofacial surgery that uses PSIs including -

-- Reconstruction of the maxillofacial skeleton defects i.e., maxilla or mandible postablative surgeries (Oral cancer, benign tumors and post covid mucor mycosis) - Correction of post-traumatic secondary facial deformities - Temporomandibular joint (TMJ) total joint replacement - Orthognathic surgery
+- Reconstruction of the maxillofacial skeleton defects i.e., maxilla or mandible postablative surgeries (Oral cancer, benign tumors and post covid mucor mycosis) - Correction of post-traumatic secondary facial deformities - Total Temporo-mandibular joint replacement - Orthognathic surgery

-\ Reconstruction of maxillofacial skeleton Defects:
+Reconstructive surgery of Cranio-maxillofacial Defects:

-Anatomic diversity and complex movement of maxillofacial skeleton has posed challenges unique to its bony reconstruction.
-Before the development of custom implants, reconstruction was carried out using rigid fixation plates and locking screws designed to fit the "average" maxilla-mandibular dimension.
+Before custom implants, reconstruction was carried out using rigid fixation plates and locking screws designed to fit the "average" maxilla-mandibular dimension.
+The protocol for PSI fabrication is as stated-

-- ✓ Protocol for PSI fabrication begins with sending the DICOM data of the preoperative CT scan to the medical engineers at a third-party virtual surgical planning company. - ✓ After the Web meeting, a report is e-mailed to the surgeon for final design approval before manufacturing. - ✓ Customized cutting guides, reconstruction plate, an optional sterilizable stereo lithic model, and a detailed report of the surgical plan are sent to the surgeon before surgery.
+- DICOM data of the preoperative CT scan is send to the medical technician team of a "Virtual Surgical Planning" company. - ✓ A Web meeting is conducted between the medical engineers and the surgeons and the design of PSI and no. of implants that have to be placed is discussed and then a report of the final design is sent to the surgeon for approval before manufacture. - ✓ Before the surgery the manufacturers make sure to provide the Customized cutting guides, reconstruction plate, sterilizable stereo lithic model, along with a detail of the surgical plan.

-When used in conjunction with Composite flap reconstruction (i.e, fibula, iliac crest, and scapula) of complex mandibular defects, patient-specific cutting and drilling guides that correspond to patient specific reconstruction plate allow for accurate 3D orientation of the bony flap segments.
+Use of PSIs in conjunction with "Composite flap reconstruction" (i.e, fibula, iliac crest, and scapula) of complex mandibular defects, allow for accurate 3D orientation and placement of the bony flap segments and reduces the surgical time and make the reconstruction more reliable and less challenging.
+Also, using PSI allow placement of end osseous implants at the time of primary composite flap placement using "specific drill guides".

-One factor that accounts for the decreased accuracy of fibula reconstruction compared with virtual plan is the fit of fibula cutting guides over an intact periosteum, which is arbitrarily determined to be 0.4 mm during CAD/CAM fabrication of the surgical guide.
+The decreased accuracy of fibula reconstruction compared to virtual surgical planning is the size of fibula cutting guides over an intact periosteum, which is determined to be 0.4 mm during CAD/CAM fabrication of the surgical guide.

-The end-osseous implants are placed at the time of primary reconstruction using patientspecific drill guides.
-Reconstruction of the maxilla and orbito-zygomatic regions is equally challenging given the complex 3D anatomy as well as its multiple functions, including separation of the oral and nasal cavities, and support for dentition, therefore PSIs allow precise orientation of the vascular segments in order to reconstruct the alveolar portion of the surgical defect.
+Reconstruction of the maxilla and orbito-zygomatic regions pose greater challenge given the complexity, adjacent to nasal cavities, dentition etc. therefore PSIs allow precise orientation of the vascular portion in order to reconstruct the alveolar portion of the surgical defect.